cloudfoundry-attic/cf-docs/source/docs/using/deploying-apps/index.html.md

 1. The value supplied with the `--command` qualifer (or in the application’s `manifest.yml` file).
 For example, `cf push --command java myapp`.
 1. The value of the `web` key in the procfile, for the application, if it exists.
 A procfile is a text file named `Procfile`, in the root directory of your application, that lists the process types in an application, and associated start commands.
 For example, `web: YourStartCommand`
 1. The start command (if specified) for the “web” process type, in `default_process_types` section of the output from the buildpack's `bin/release` script.
+Note that specifying a start command in this fashion requires customizing the buildpack.

 ## <a id='services'></a>Using Services ##